 Discover the vibrant array of life on a coral reef in the Pacific Ocean.
 Our 25,000-gallon habitat demonstrates the structure of the reef fish community, one of the most complex on Earth.
 Watch in wonder as a beautiful variety of warm-water fish—puffers, tangs, wrasses, triggerfish and more—swim through our large, human-made coral reef.
 You may even see Aquarium divers entering the habitat to feed the fish!

 As you progress through the wraparound hallway, you’ll have the opportunity to view numerous habitats along the walls that offer more snapshots into life on the reef, including a beautiful garden of coral, much of it developed through our in-house propagation program.
 Throughout the habitat, video screens describe different aspects of reef life and the dangers humans pose to this delicate ecosystem.

 Get ready to be mesmerized by our virtual reality (VR) experience!
 With state-of-the-art motion seats and VR dive goggles that provide a full 360-degree view, you’ll feel like you’re really part of the action.
 Learn about the current experience on our daily activities page.

 Check ticket availability when you arrive for your Aquarium visit.
-Space for our virtual reality experiences is limited to four people per session, with sessions offered every 15 minutes.
-Seats and goggles are fully cleaned between sessions.
+Tickets are $7 per person for Aquarium members and $9 per person for non-members.
+Space for our virtual reality experiences is limited, with sessions offered every 15 minutes.
+Seats and goggles are cleaned between sessions.